quanyang/percy-docs/docs/tutorials/ember.md

 # Percy Tutorial for Ember

-This 2 minute guide walks you through cloning the TodoMVC example app, changing the footer, and seeing the visual difference in Percy’s visual review tool.
+This 2 minute guide walks you through cloning the TodoMVC example app, making some changes, and seeing the visual difference in Percy’s visual review tool.

 Percy usually runs in [CI environments](/docs), but to keep this simple we’re going to configure it to run in your local environment.